MartinLovecky/TmController/readme.md

 1. Create a MySQL database and user.
 If you are unsure how to do this, please refer to tutorials like [MySQL How-Tos](https://docs.digitalocean.com/products/databases/mysql/how-to/) or search for similar resources online.
 2. Move the .env file from the /public folder to the root directory.
 Edit the file to provide the required information for the Database, Karma, and Dedimania.
 3. Ensure the TrackMania Nations Forever Dedicated Server and MySQL are set up and running.
-4. From X8seco folder run
+4. From TmController folder run
 ```bash
    php index.php
 ```